Non-commutative probability and non-commutative processes: Introduction

 If however the index set operator $\widehat{T}$ has nontrivial commutation relations with the elements of the probability algebra $\mathcal{A}$, the construction of the process will be different.
 Processes where $\widehat{T}$ does not commute with $\mathcal{A}$ will be called \textit{non-commutative processes of type II}.

-In the next sections, after a short review of the quantum probability setting, noncommutative processes for more general algebras will be discussed as well as the construction of non-commutative processes of type II.
-Some of the results were already reported in \cite{Vilela1}.
+In the next sections, after a short review of the quantum probability setting, non-commutative processes for more general algebras will be discussed as well as the construction of non-commutative processes of type II.
+Some results in this context were reported in \cite{Vilela3}.
 Here a more systematic presentation is given as well as some new results.